ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 * if all non-faulty participating nodes produce an output indicating the termination, and subsequent restart, of the protocol upon reaching consensus (availability/liveness), and
 * if the network exhibits the capability to perform as intended if network nodes fail, either unintentionally or intentionally (fault tolerance).

+[[R6]](#r6) testability: Consensus security is proven mathematically, and a reference implementation with tests is then security audited.
+An example is Ethereum's Proof-of-Stake protocol specified [here](https://arxiv.org/abs/1710.09437) and tests of a security audited reference implementation can be found [here](https://github.com/prysmaticlabs/prysm/tree/develop/testing).
+Therefore, the requirement is testable.

 #### **[R7]**
 A CCSM utilized in a BPI MUST have one or more secure-by-construction or Verifiably Secure execution frameworks.

 See the glossary for a definition of Verifiably Secure and more details about CCSM supported execution frameworks in section [9 Data Integrity and Transaction Completeness ](#9-data-integrity-and-transaction-completeness).

+[[R6]](#r6) testability: CCSM execution frameworks can be verifiably secure if cryptographic proofs-of-correct execution of the execution stack trace can be independently verified to be correct.
+An example of such an execution framework is the Ethereum Virtual Machine (EVM) with its [specification](https://github.com/ethereum/yellowpaper).
+Proofs-of-correct execution of the EVMs stack trace can be implemented and tested in the context of, for example, a zero-knowledge Ethereum Virtual Machine (zkEVM) that produces such proofs in zero-knowledge with [tests showing conformance to the EVM specification](https://github.com/0xpolygonhermez).
+Therefore, the requirement is testable.

 # 3. Privacy
 CCSMs range in the level of privacy they support.
 One approach ensures that the contents of a CCSM transaction or storage are meaningless to parties not participating in an interaction.
 Another more stringent approach is to use a CCSM that precludes the accessibility of such information to non-participating parties.
 This standard sets the minimum requirement to the first approach, but the parties can agree to require that the BPI supports the second approach.